'Nothing left': Israelis grapple with damage from Iran strike

 World

+In Israel's north, four people were killed as strike hit town of Tamra, taking to 13 the death toll.

-Bat Yam (Israel) (AFP) – A shocked Julia Zilbergoltz said she had "never been in a situation like this" after an Iranian missile scored a direct hit on her home in central Israel early Sunday.
+BAT YAM (Israel) (AFP) – A shocked Julia Zilbergoltz said she had never experienced anything like the Iranian missile strike that hit her home in central Israel early Sunday.

 "I'm stressed and in shock.
 I've been through hard times in my life, but I've never been in a situation like this," Zilbergoltz told AFP, as she gathered her belongings and left her apartment building in Bat Yam, near the coastal city of Tel Aviv.